Exhibition "Atmospheres Surrounding the Ponds of the Dombes"

 The "aquatic" diurnal raptors are represented in nesting only by the harrier of the reeds.
 It is necessary to wait for the time of migration or the season of winter to observe species as prestigious as the osprey or the bald eagle.
 In passerines, only sylviids are well represented as breeders: frightening and turdoid marsh warbler, reed warblers, and the luscinioid locusts, accompanied by the reed sparrow.
 The other species remain occasional.
 Given the importance of the "freeze" parameter on the ability of the ponds to retain water birds, their avifauna is less sedentary than those of other compartments: over one-third of breeding species hibernates in winter.
 It is not always the same individuals; as it is with the case of the gray heron.

-To create our photographs, we used floating blinds, described in this article.
-It allows us to move around the ponds while walking.
-We can thus draw closer to the birds to observe and photograph them.
+To create my photographs, I used a floating blind.
+It allows me to move around the ponds while walking.
+I can thus draw closer to the birds to observe and photograph them.

-In our wildlife photographs, we like to photograph animals at eye level to capture the brightness in their eyes.
-This is what we call the spark of life.
+In my wildlife photographs, I like to photograph animals at eye level to capture the brightness in their eyes.
+This is what I call the spark of life.

 The floating blind is very mobile and does not make noise.
-We can thus choose the best angles to seize the light and better emphasize the birds without frightening them.
+I can thus choose the best angles to seize the light and better emphasize the birds without frightening them.

 Some birds, like ducks, are very fearful and cannot be approached easily.
-To make the photographs of the two common pochard presented in the exhibition, we had to wait for three days in the middle of a pond so that they became familiar with our presence.
+To make the photographs of the two common pochard presented in the exhibition, I had to wait for three days in the middle of a pond so that they became familiar with my presence.

 The Choice of Artistic Photographs